International alarm as Venezuela accused of ‘coup’

 Brazil’s foreign ministry said it was “a clear break with constitutional order.”

-But the hardest line came from the secretary general of the Organization of American States (OAS), Luis Almagro, who echoed Maduro’s opponents’ claims of an internal “coup d’etat.”
+But the hardest line came from the secretary general of the Organization of American States (OAS), Luis Almagro, who in a statement echoed Maduro’s opponents’ claims of an internal “coup d’etat.”

 Protesting lawmakers scuffled with riot police outside the court.
 Opposition groups called for wider street protests on Saturday.